'Happy New Year' shakes up Bollywood's men's club

 "It's easy to dismiss something and especially if a woman does it," said Khan, adding it had been tough balancing work and family while filming "Happy New Year" in Dubai.

-The filmmaker said she has given up socialising and attending parties to assuage her "mother's guilt" and spend more time in Mumbai with her children, who are six-year-old triplets.
+The filmmaker said she has given up socializing and attending parties to assuage her "mother's guilt" and spend more time in Mumbai with her children, who are six-year-old triplets.

 She's also hung up her dancing boots after choreographing Bollywood songs for 22 years, saying she no longer had the patience to make actors go through their steps.